HomeMy WebLinkAboutAgenda Bill 10.A 02/03/2003CITY OF PETALUMA, CALIFORNIA "

 equal, vinyl windows are as energy

-efficient as windows made from
+efficient as Windows made from

 wood.
 Vinyl is a good insulator and